U.S. Census Data and Census 2020

 Should I be concerned about the COVID-19 pandemic’s effects on household response rates?

 No. While the pandemic clearly influenced almost everything in 2020, including Census data collection, the Census Bureau tried extremely hard to reach as many people as possible.
 Nearly three-quarters of Minnesota’s addresses responded for themselves; this generally yields the most accurate data.
 This 74% self-response rate was higher than in 2010.
-In-person interviews with census takers (which also provides accurate data) advanced the completion rate to 81%; this was similar to 2010.
+In-person interviews with census takers (which also provides accurate data) advanced the completion rate to 81%, similar to 2010.

 Did people in different race groups respond at different rates?
 How might that affect the quality of the data?